-- We cosponsor an annual fellowship program for Human-Animal Studies (HAS) scholars.
-We have offered this unique opportunity to more than 60 scholars who have become leaders in the field.
+- We cosponsored an annual fellowship program for Human-Animal Studies (HAS) scholars from 2007-2016; now we cosponsor an annual summer institute for graduate students and early career professionals.
+We have offered these unique opportunities to about 100 scholars who have become leaders in the field.

-- We cosponsor the International Development Program Award, helping universities outside of the U.S. to build HAS programs that would not exist without our support.
+- We sponsor the International Development Program Award, helping universities outside of the U.S. to build HAS programs that would not exist without our support.

 - ASI’s two journals, Society & Animals (S&A) and the Journal of Applied Animal Welfare Science, (JAAWS), offer in-depth articles that examine society’s complex relationship with animals.

 - ASI has compiled a list of more than 350 courses and degree programs worldwide in HAS.